 Because they are confined to such small cages, their fur mats and catches urine and feces in the process.
-This excess of matted fur make the dogs looks bigger than they actually are, and once they are shaved, their emaciated bodies are revealed.
+This excess of matted fur makes the dogs look bigger than they actually are, and once they are shaved, their emaciated bodies are revealed.

 Not only do these unsanitary conditions contaminate their food sources, but they infect the dogs themselves.
-Most of these dogs aren’t give the necessary medication or a doctor’s visits.
+Most of these dogs aren’t give the necessary medication or doctor’s visits.
 It isn’t uncommon for them to go undiagnosed and untreated.
 The puppies that are ultimately sold to consumers are commonly sick before they even arrive at their forever homes, and sadly, some die shortly after they are purchased and brought home.